roderickjackson-bradley/socket_io_app/work/w08/d1/01-django-urls-views-templates/django-urls-views-templates.md

 First, it's important to know that Django's URL-based routing is not RESTful routing - **why is this the case?**

-However, in this user story, the path to view the **index** page of cats, what would have been the RESTful path works: `cats/`
+For this **index** page user story, what would have been the RESTful path works for Django's URL only routing as well: `cats/`

 #### Step 2 - Create the UI